-There is a line that comes nearly half way through Godzilla, where a reporter says, “This is not a movie” It is a line that is simple in conception, but emblematic of the whole picture.
-Godzilla directed by Ishiro Honda does not feel like a mere monster movie but instead like an artefact found from another time and place.
-All the way through you feel as though you are viewing a real country deal with a problem that while beyond the realm of logic and science feels tangible and horrifying in equal measures.
-Even, when the picture goes intro the realm of cliché, such as the presence of a romantic entanglement, the showcase of destruction, despair and Godzilla himself feels so much bigger than that one element that it brushes it aside with ease.
+There is a line that comes nearly half way through Godzilla, where a reporter says, “This is not a movie.”
+It is a line that is simple in conception, but emblematic of the whole picture.
+Ishirō Honda’s Godzilla does not feel like a mere monster movie, but instead like an artefact found from another time and place.
+All the way through you feel as though you are viewing a real country deal with a problem, that while beyond the realm of logic and science feels tangible and horrifying in equal measures.
+Even when the picture goes intro the realm of cliché, such as the presence of a romantic entanglement, the showcase of destruction, despair and Godzilla himself feels so much bigger than that one element.

 Compared to the Japanese version, it falls apart.
-The narration in “King of Monsters” lends an air of trying to understand the situation as well as moral judgement on the romantic situation that calls attention to itself and takes away from the bigger elements that are occurring.
+The narration in “King of Monsters” lends an air of trying to understand the situation as well as moral judgement on the romantic situation, which calls attention to itself and takes away from the larger elements occurring.
 Finally, the picture is essential viewing because when you watch it, you will see the seeds of director Guillermo del Toro’s filmmaking approach.
 Genre pictures can transcend their perception and trappings and become genuine ways to communicate elements of the human condition, and Godzilla is one of the towering monster movies to demonstrate this quite emphatically.